MartaBia/cloudbnb/README.md

 ![database](images/database.jpg)

-From those we started to build our MVP
+From those, we started to build our MVP

 ## In action

-Here are some screen of our final product:
+Here are some screens of our final product:

 ![sign up](images/sign-up.png)
 ![log in](images/log-in.png)